dejohnam/intro_to_stats_R/README.md

 #### Tutorial_9_code.R
 This tutorial covers spatial regression and model selection.
 It continues to use the Toronto DA travel data.
 Please note we had some issues with the mapping code for some students, so I'd be sure to check all the mapping code for this week to ensure it works properly.

+## What you'll find in the data folder:
+#### GroundhogDay
+All data (including dictionaries) for use in tutorials 2, 3, 4.
+One version (MustUpdate) includes intentionally messed up variable names we had students edit in excel.

+#### TwoTowns
+A fictional dataset I created for use in tutorial 5.
+Dictionary included.

+### Toronto_travel
+Data collected by the Transportation Tomorrow survey, which Jeff Allen cleaned and I cut down immensely for use in tutorials.
+Thanks to Jeff for sharing his data!
+I also include two shapefiles for mapping and analysis purposes. **toronto_da_centroids.zip** is a point file while **toronto_da_XY.zip** is a polygon file.
+These files are quite large so I suggest finding another dataset for use in these tutorials (7,8,9).